-Is Massage Therapy Critical Care?
+Is Manual Therapy Critical Care?

-Massage therapists have been fighting for essential care status in health care for many years.
+Practitioners have been fighting for essential care status in health care for many years.
 This is often what permits us to bill insurance companies for treating our clients who have traumatic injuries and health conditions where we can help ameliorate the symptoms.